Pirates snap 10-game skid, hold on to beat Indians 11-10 - WHIZ News

 Richard Rodriguez pitched a scoreless ninth inning, allowing a pair of singles, for his eighth save in 10 chances.
 He struck out rookie slugger Bobby Bradley with runners on second and third to end the game.

+“I think I drank like five bottles of water (in the late innings).
+I was sweating it out,” Pirates manager Derek Shelton said.
+“But I always feel comfortable with Richie on the mound in the ninth regardless of a one-run lead, a four-run lead, whatever lead, that he’s going to close it out.”

-Indians three-time Silver Slugger-winning third baseman Jose Ramirez left the game after being hit on the left foot by a pitch in the eighth inning.
+Indians three-time Silver Slugger-winning third baseman Jose Ramirez left the game with a bruised left foot after being hit by a pitch in the eighth inning.

 The Pirates bullpen nearly blew the double-digit lead after starter Chad Kuhl (1-4) allowed one run in six innings.